AzDaark/Alarm-Clock-WPF/README.en-US.md

 At the end of the two sessions (a total of 4 hours' work), you'll be asked to submit your project using **travo**.

 ## The topic
-If there's one thing students hate in life, it's being late for HMI class.
+If there's one thing students hate in life, it's being late for their HMI class.
 To alleviate this problem, the IUT management has asked you to create a clock application for setting alarms.

 Here's a mock-up of what we should have: